 Ref: your participation in uSing rolE-substitutioN In care-homes to improve ORal health (SENIOR)

 Thank you for agreeing to participate in the SENIOR study.
-The project start date is 1st September 2021 for a period of 24 months.

-By participating in the SENIOR study, you have agreed to perform the tasks according to Schedule A or as may otherwise be agreed in writing between ourselves.

-You agree that all intellectual property and know how generated in the course of the Project (“Arising IP”) shall belong to Bangor University or QUB/UCL* (*delete where appropriate) as the case may be.
+We really appreciate your involvement in the study and the opportunity to determine whether Dental Therapists and Dental Nurses could improve the oral health of your residents.

+Given that the SENIOR study is a randomised controlled trial in a vulnerable population group and that financial payments will be made to your care-home, there are a number of legal obligations that we need to explain.
+Schedule A describes what you have agreed to do.
+We have tried to keep this as ‘light-touch’ as possible and you will be supported by your local research team during the study, if there is anything that you don’t understand.

-UWB/BU/UCL * (delete as appropriate) will forward to you the total sum of up to £_________ towards the cost of your contribution to the Project.
-UWB/BU/UCL * (delete as appropriate) shall issue a Purchase Order to you and you will invoice UWB/BU/UCL * (delete as appropriate) upon completion of the obligations in Schedule A.
+UWB/BU/UCL * (delete as appropriate) will forward to you £500 as a ‘golden hello’ and £50 per resident recruited at your home (maximum of 15) as a contribution to the Project.
+You will need to liaise with your local study team to confirm numbers of recruited residents to enable UWB/BU/UCL * (delete as appropriate) to issue a Purchase Order.

-The SENIOR study will be managed in accordance with General Data Protection Regulations (GDPR).
-Residents who participate in the study (participants) will be given a unique study number which will be allocated by the local study team and will be used on any study documents for that specific participant.

-Participants’ names will not appear on any study documents apart from the Consent Forms, which should be kept separate in locked filing cabinets within your care home.

-Only members of the research team should have access to the data.
-Any paper copies of data should be stored locally in the resident’s folder (using the unique study number).

-You agree to comply with all applicable statutory requirements and mandatory codes of practice in respect of confidentiality (including medical confidentiality) in relation to Participants.

-You agree to only Process Personal Data for and on behalf of the Sponsor in accordance with the instructions of the Sponsor and for the purpose of the Study and to ensure the Sponsor’s compliance with the Data Protection Legislation.
+The SENIOR trial needs to be managed in accordance with General Data Protection Regulations.
+This means that identifiable data should not be passed onto the study team.
+Instead, residents should only be identified using a unique study number, which will be provided by your local study team.
+This should be used on all study documents, apart from the Consent Form, which should be kept locked in a filing cabinet in the care-home manager’s office, once completed.
+The study team will provide a folder for each participating resident containing blank proformas to be stored in their rooms.
+Once any information is entered onto these documents, they should be stored in the care-home managers office (but kept separate from the Consent Form).
+All study documents that contain information need to be processed in this way to ensure the Sponsor complies with the General Data Protection Regulations.
+Equally, there is an obligation to comply to any applicable statutory requirements and mandatory codes of practice in respect of confidentiality (including medical confidentiality) in relation to participating residents.

+As is standard in a study of this type, any intellectual property and know how generated in the course of the Project (“Arising IP”) will belong to Bangor University or QUB/UCL* (*delete where appropriate).

 The Parties shall have no liability whatsoever (whether in contract, tort or otherwise) for any indirect or consequential loss (including but not limited to pure economic loss, loss of profits, loss of business or goodwill) howsoever caused.
 Nothing in this Letter Agreement shall limit or excludes either party’s liability for (i) death or persona injury resulting from negligence; or (ii) any fraud or for any sort of other liability which, by law, cannot be limited or excluded.
 Subject to the foregoing, a party’s liability under this letter agreement shall be limited to the amount you have received under this letter agreement.

 Any amendment to this Agreement shall be made in writing.
 Nothing in this Agreement confers or purports to confer on any third party any right to enforce any term of this Agreement.